 Keep Long Valley Green

-In this issue, read about ranching and conservation from the perspective of our new Keep Long Valley Green Coalition Organizer Allison Weber.
-Happy reading, and if you like what you read, happy sharing!
+Great read, again, in the January issue of the Keep Long Valley Green E-Newsletter, “Every Last Drop.”
+Happy reading…and if you like what you read, happy sharing!

 California News Service has published a story for broad distribution to California news outlets about the success of the Keep Long Valley Green Coalition’s 21-minute docufilm, “Without Water.”
 The film, which highlights Long Valley’s struggle for water justice vs. the Los Angeles Dept. of Water & Power, has been winning awards in the documentary film festival circuit in California and Nevada since its release on World Water Day, March 22.
 “Without Water” is a provocative, professionally executed production of Metabolic Studio.
 Read the CNS story, which includes links to watch the film on Vimeo or YouTube.